git-mastery/developers/docs/contributing/hands-on.md

 Then, the script will prompt you for:

-1. The name of the hands-on -- likely to be specified in the corresponding hands-on discussion (you should be using kebab case for the hands-on name)
+1. The name of the hands-on -- likely to be specified in the corresponding hands-on discussion (without the `hp-` prefix!) (you should be using kebab case for the hands-on name)
 2. Does the hands-on require Git?
 3. Does the hands-on require Github?